ribhav99/spectral_agent/README.md

 - **Advanced LLM Agent Architecture**: Uses OpenAI's function calling to intelligently select and execute the right tools at the right time.
 - **Dynamic Tool Selection**: LLM dynamically decides which tools to use based on the specific context and requirements.
-- **Modular Tools System**: Tools like Twitter sentiment analysis, market data fetcher, decision trees, and trade execution provide insights and actions.
+- **Modular Tools System**: Tools like Twitter sentiment analysis, market data fetcher, and trade execution provide insights and actions.
 - **Fully Agent-Driven**: The LLM maintains state and chains multiple tools together to achieve the user's goals.
 - **Hyperliquid Trading Execution**: Executes trades programmatically on the Hyperliquid Testnet.
-- **No API Keys Required for Twitter**: Uses snscrape to analyze Twitter sentiment without API keys or rate limits.

 ## Architecture